 The top of the Echo features 4 buttons which allow you to manually increase or decrease the volume (although this can also be done using your voice), as well as an ‘Action button’ and a microphone mute button.

 This last button is used if you want the ‘always listening’ Alexa to stop listening for her wake word.
 With this button selected, the light ring on the top of the device will shine red to let you know that Echo (and Alexa) are no longer listening for commands.

 One of the major design advances of the latest iteration of the Echo is the ability to choose between six unique and striking external color variations.
 From a choice of three fabric color finished through to wood and silver effect coverings, you can proudly display your smart assistant as a feature of your home and perfectly match any interior.

-The New Voice of the Smart Home
+Alexa – The New Voice of the Smart Home

-Have you ever wanted to adjust the thermostat, open or close the blinds, switch the coffee machine on or even just turn the lights in the house off simply by using your voice?
+Have you ever wanted to adjust the thermostat, open or close the blinds, switch the coffee machine on, or even just turn off the lights in the house simply by using your voice?

-While the hallmark of smart devices today is the ability to control them from an app on a smartphone or on a tablet, then the next step in ultimate usability is making the need for a physical interface redundant entirely.
+While the hallmark of the best smart devices today is the ability to control them from an app on a smartphone or on a tablet, then the next step in ultimate usability is making the need for a physical interface redundant entirely.